-Pre-Cana Conference is 12 hours in length; group size is limited according to space restrictions at the Timonium Campus.
+Pre-Cana Conference is 12 hours in length; group size is limited according to space restrictions on campus.
 Loyola employees and spouses present on topics of communication, family of origin/roles, faith and spirituality, conflict resolution, family and parenting, and finance and decision making based on their own life experiences.
 You'll be asked to listen to presentations on these topics and engage in personal sharing with your future spouse.
 Couples will be able to discuss topic areas not discussed in depth during the dating process.
 Couples will have the opportunity to ask other couples "best" practices and strategies for preparing and enduring a healthy marriage.
-Couples will receive the FOCCUS online assessment information to complete and discuss with their priest and/or deacon in the preparation process.
+Couples will receive access to the FOCCUS online assessment information to complete and discuss with their priest and/or deacon in the preparation process.

 When should we register?

 The Archdiocesan policy "Marriage in the Lord" requests that you both, as an engaged couple, contact the priest or deacon to witness your wedding at least six months before your proposed wedding day.
 The priest or deacon will act as principal advisor in your formal marriage preparation process.
+You should discuss with your presider which form of formal Marriage Preparation is best for your situation.
 Since each Pre-Cana series fills quickly, please register for the marriage preparation program immediately after that first interview with your clergy advisor.

-The classes will run each day from approximately 10 a.m. - 4 pm at the Timonium campus.
+The classes will run each day from approximately 10 a.m. - 4 pm in Cohn Hall (located underneath the chapel).
 Final details will be confirmed closer to the weekend.

 If either of you has been married before or has children, Loyola's program is not the best option for you.
-The Archdiocese of Baltimore offers a Remarriage Program that better suits the challenges you will face.
+The Archdiocese of Baltimore offers a Remarriage Program that better suits your needs.
 Please contact the Archdiocese of Baltimore at 410-547-5406 about the possibility of enrolling in their Remarriage Program.
 Another option is Remarriage Programs offered through parishes.
 You may contact your parish to see if one is available.

 Our registration forms are found on our Forms and Documents page.
-Registration for our 2020 session will be available once the date is determined.
+Registration for our 2020 session is now open!